1771 – Dundas Mansion, St Andrew Square, Edinburgh, Scotland

 Architect: Sir William Chambers

-Formerly the British Linen Bank but now a branch of the Bank of Scotland, this sumptuous branch is at 38-39 St Andrew Square.
+Formerly the British Linen Bank but later a branch of the Bank of Scotland,

 The building mixes Italian and Gothic styles and was constructed between 1885 and 1890 by Sir Robert Rowand Anderson (1834-1921) as the National Museum of Antiquities.